Agora-Lab-AI/Dalle3/README.md

 - **DALL-E 3 API Interaction:** The `Dalle` class provides an interface to interact with the DALL-E 3 Unofficial API.

-- **Image Download:** Swarms allows you to download images from the web based on your queries.
+- **Image Download:** Dalle3 allows you to download images from the web based on your queries.

 ---

 ## 2. Dalle Class <a name="dalle-class"></a>

-The `Dalle` class is a fundamental module in the Swarms library, enabling interactions with the DALL-E 3 Unofficial API.
+The `Dalle` class is a fundamental module in the Dalle3 library, enabling interactions with the DALL-E 3 Unofficial API.

 ### 2.1 Initialization Parameters <a name="initialization-parameters"></a>